 The corrector's job is to ensure the grammatical and syntactical correctness of your thesis.
 S/he may also indicate if something is written in an inappropriate style, or if something is unclear, but is not expected to change it.

 For more detailed information on the corrector's responsibility see the Guidelines for correction.

 Procedure for working with a corrector

-Choose a corrector from the Language Centre's List of Correctors.
+Choose a corrector from the Centre for Academic Literacies and Languages (CALL)'s List of Correctors.
 You can ask the Language Centre to point out correctors with particularly positive feedback.